samwillis/x-style/readme.md

 ```

 This is not a official standard, and is unlikely to be, but it's a very useful feature.
-However it is recommented that you use `var()` instead as it's a standard.
+However it is recommended that you use `var()` instead as it's a standard.

 To use the plugin, add the following to the xstyle `<script>` in the `<head>`
-immediately after the xstyle code but befor the `xstyle("x-style")` call:
+immediately after the xstyle code but before the `xstyle("x-style")` call:

 ```html
 (()=>{var s=/@apply ([^;}$]*);?/g,n={},t=e=>{if("."!==e[0]&&(e="."+e),n[e]